 You can’t engineer spiritual growth.
 We can sow the seed and water it.
 We can plan and strategize.
-But it is God alone, in his power and prerogative, that blesses with the result of a growing church.
+But it is God alone, in his power and prerogative, that blesses a growing church.

 They provide new opportunities for leadership development.